livingdocsIO/documentation/content/enterprise/reference-docs/server-api/document-version.md

 ## The documentVersion object

 The `documentVersion` is a core object and is returned in a lot of server API calls.
-It contains information about a document like content, systemdata, metadata and more.
+It contains information about a document like content, systemdata, metadata and the lastest publication.

-## The documentVersion API
+## The documentVersion Interface

 ```js
 const documentVersion = {